microsponsors/registry-contract/README.md

 # Proof-of-Content Registry Contract

-On-chain registry that maps a users' Ethereum `address` to an `isWhitelisted` boolean and any `contentId` they wish to associate with that address, as defined in our [utils.js library here](https://github.com/microsponsors/utils.js#contentid).
+The on-chain Registry that maps a users' Ethereum `address` to an `isWhitelisted` boolean, the timestamp of the block the account was registered in, and any `contentId` the account wishes to associate with their address, as defined in our utils.js library [here](https://github.com/microsponsors/utils.js#contentid).

-Also maps a registrant to the address that referred them, plus the timestamp of when they were referred so we can reward the referrer for a period of time.
+The Registry also records which address acted as the `referrer` for each registered address so we can reward them.

 For doc purposes, things here marked `Admin` refer to the `owner` of this smart contract.